Is digital accessibility compliance one of your organization’s goals in 2019?

 Your primary goal may be digital accessibility compliance, but don’t ignore the fact that people with disabilities spend billions of dollars per year.
 They also make buying decisions for their households.
-A new report from the American Institutes for Research demonstrates the significant buying power of this segment of the population and notes that the majority of businesses are not paying enough attention to this consumer group¹.
+A 2018 report from the American Institutes for Research demonstrates the significant buying power of this segment of the population and notes that the majority of businesses are not paying enough attention to this consumer group¹.
 The fact is, if people with disabilities can interact with your website easily because you’ve adhered to WCAG 2.0, you’re more likely to get their business.
 They’ll also feel welcomed and included by your organization.
 Research shows that people with disabilities tend to be loyal to brands over the long term².

 It will improve your service to other groups of customers.

 Websites and apps that comply with digital accessibility laws are more user-friendly for everyone, whether or not they have diagnosed disabilities.
 That’s because when you remove barriers, you’re actually fixing issues that a wide range of people struggle with or complain about, such as timeouts or tiny blocks of text.
 Groups who will find it easier to function on a barrier-free site include baby boomers and seniors, people who have a temporary setback such as carpal tunnel syndrome or eye strain, people who are less experienced using technology, and people for whom English is not their first language.